Person trimming bushes in a garden wearing a neon green hoodie.

-When To Prune
+When to Prune

 Routine pruning, focusing on the removal of weak, dead, or diseased limbs, can be carried out year-round with minimal impact on tree health.
 However, substantial pruning, especially on weaker trees, is best scheduled during dormancy to reduce stress.
 Oak wilt and similar diseases, transmitted through pruning wounds, must be considered when scheduling pruning during low-probability transmission periods.

-Mature Trees Pruning: Precision for Perfection
+Mature Trees Pruning Precision for Perfection

 For mature trees, our pruning expertise extends to:

-Crown Cleaning: The removal of dead, diseased, weakly attached, and low-vigor branches from the crown of a tree to enhance its overall health and appearance.
+The removal of dead, diseased, weakly attached, and low-vigor branches from the crown of a tree to enhance its overall health and appearance.

-Crown Reduction: Reducing a tree's size for various purposes, such as height control, is accomplished by pruning back leaders and branch terminals to secondary branches large enough to assume terminal roles.
+Reducing a tree's size for various purposes, such as height control, is accomplished by pruning back leaders and branch terminals to secondary branches large enough to assume terminal roles.
 This practice preserves the tree's form and structural integrity.

-Alternatives to Topping: Topping, as a tree size reduction technique, involves indiscriminately cutting branches to stubs or lateral branches that cannot assume terminal roles.
+Topping, as a tree size reduction technique, involves indiscriminately cutting branches to stubs or lateral branches that cannot assume terminal roles.
 This harmful practice increases tree risk and stress, deforming the tree's natural shape.
 Instead, our Arborists advocate the more effective approach of crown reduction, which preserves tree health and aesthetics.

-Dense Reduction: Sometimes, thinning the crown's periphery is necessary to enhance wind and light infiltration or stimulate interior foliage development, all with a focus on aesthetics.
+Sometimes, thinning the crown's periphery is necessary to enhance wind and light infiltration or stimulate interior foliage development, all with a focus on aesthetics.

 Young Trees Pruning: Shaping the Future